engineyard/jenkins_holding_page/README.md

-# Hudson CI on Engine Yard AppCloud
+# Jenkins CI on Engine Yard AppCloud

-NOTE: This is _not_ Hudson CI.
-This is the temporary "Almost there..." site installed prior to installing Hudson CI.
+NOTE: This is _not_ Jenkins CI.
+This is the temporary "Almost there..." site installed prior to installing Jenkins CI.

 ## License